bandyopd/Functional-SPD/README.md

 Step 6: Change n in Code_for_simulation2_proposed.R and Code_for_simulation2_proposed_testing.R to get the results for different n

-To get the prediction errors of global frechet regression, please follow the steps:
+To get the prediction errors of global Fréchet regression, please follow the steps:
 --

 Step 1: Download Code_for_simulation2_global_frechet.R